RocketLeagueMapmaking/RL-docs/docs/more/contact.md

 ## Content Requests

 :::tip Collaborate
-If you want to collaborate with us for new features (or your own (rl) website) contact me on discord (ghostrider-05#8461).
+If you want to collaborate with us for new features (or your own (RL) website) contact me on discord (ghostrider-05#8461).
 Knowledge of `Vue.js` is a pre as this website is built on Vue.
 :::

-Since this guide is made specifically for the map making, we will not add guides for [other tools](../menu/faq).
+Since this guide is made specifically for the map making, we will not add guides for [other tools](../faq/).
 We will, of course, make additions to the current pages and add new ones about Rocket League map making.

-Check [here](../menu/contribute) to learn how to request more content
+Check [here](contribute) to learn how to request more content

 Some content will be marked as beta with this badge: <Badge text="beta" type="warning"/>.
 This means it is not fully tested and might contain some incorrect information.
 If you discover an improvent, don't hesitate to share it!